Monitoring & Managing Air Quality

 Air pollution measurements and data from modelling are used to give us the best picture of air pollution across Liverpool.

-Liverpool City Council (LCC) also monitors NO2 concentrations at 86 roadside locations across the city using monitors called Passive Diffusion Tubes which absorb nitrogen from the air.
+Liverpool City Council (LCC) also monitors NO2 concentrations at 140 roadside locations across the city using monitors called Passive Diffusion Tubes.
 The tubes are changed monthly and analysed to provide an average NO2 concentration for the previous month.